 Dementia is a syndrome that is characterized by a progressive decline of cognitive functions as a result of brain damage or illness.
-The most common dementing illness is Alzheimer's disease, accounting for approximately half of all dementia cases.
+The most common illness which leads to this syndrome is Alzheimer's disease, accounting for approximately half of all dementia cases.
 Alzheimer's disease is characterized by impairments in memory and at least one other cognitive domain, such as attention or judgement.
 The exact impairments depend on the areas of the brain that are affected.

-Dementia often involves a poor understanding of one's own illness, as a result of which patients are often not capable of judging their own limitations and of adapting their behavior accordingly.
-Thus, drivers with dementia are less likely to limit their exposure to high risk situations than drivers who have diminished visual and physical abilities, but intact cognitive abilities [106].
+Dementia often involves a poor understanding of one's own illness, as a result of which patients are often not capable of judging their own limitations and of adapting their behaviour accordingly.
+Thus, drivers with dementia are less likely to limit their exposure to high-risk situations than drivers who have diminished visual and physical abilities, but intact cognitive abilities (Staplin et al., 1999).
 The mere diagnosis of dementia is not enough to advise older adults to stop driving.
 According to an international consensus group on dementia and driving, drivers should be advised to stop driving when they are diagnosed with moderate or severe dementia.
-When continued driving is considered permissible, it is of great importance to ensure regular follow-up examinations [67].
-The crash risk associated with dementia can be found here [114].
+When continued driving is considered permissible, it is of great importance to ensure regular follow-up examinations (Lundberg, 1997).
+The crash risk associated with dementia can be found in the Table of relative risks (Vaa, 2003).
+Estimates of the prevalence of dementia in the total group of people over 65 years of age vary from 5% to 15%.